cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 ├── ics20-transfer
 ├── ics27-ica
 └── .
-ibc-preludes
+ibc-primitives
 ibc-testkit
 ibc-query
 ibc-derive
 ```

+In the refactored codebase, there will be several `*-types` crates that rely on
+the `ibc-proto` library.
+This library acts as an upstream crate, facilitating
+the conversion to and from proto types.
+Each `*-types` crate also re-exports
+crucial proto types for added user convenience.
+This approach ensures a seamless
+experience for users downstream, sparing them the necessity of directly
+including the `ibc-proto` dependency in their projects.
+Consequently, the
+`*-types` crates serve as comprehensive, battery-included libraries.

-To implement this change efficiently and for more organization, we use the
+To implement this ADR efficiently and for more organization, we use the
 workspace inheritance feature and will add a top-level README for main library
 groups like `ibc-core`, `ibc-clients`, etc serving as a guide for users to
 understand the purpose and structure of their sub libraries.

-Later, to streamline our release process, it is crucial to come up with a Github
+Later, it is crucial to come up with a Github action to automate and simplify
-action to automate and simplify the release process.
+the release process as well.

 ## **Status**